Impact of taxes on the economy

 Income redistribution and social cohesion

-Progressive taxes increase the tax burden on those with higher incomes, thereby reducing economic and social inequalities.
+Progressive taxes allow the tax burden to be greater for those with more income, thus reducing economic and social inequalities.

-This redistribution fosters social cohesion by providing vulnerable people with access to public services and development opportunities.
+This redistribution fosters social cohesion by providing people in vulnerable situations with access to public services and development opportunities.

 By improving equity and reducing poverty, taxes are part of a comprehensive strategy to achieve inclusive development and strengthen social stability.